MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Windows.md

 ## Upgrading an existing installation

-For best results when upgrading, you should use the same install method you used when you installed the current version of PowerShell.
+For best results when upgrading, you should use the same install method you used when you first installed PowerShell.
 Each installation method installs PowerShell in a different location.
-So the same method should be used for upgrades.

 If you are not sure how PowerShell was installed, you can compare the installed location with the package information in this article.
 If you installed via the MSI package, that information appears in the **Programs and Features** Control Panel.

 ## Installation support